 Opportunities for arts are abundant.
 The nearby Penland School of Crafts has contributed to the vibrant Toe River Arts district with an unusually high ratio of artists per capita.
 Many of our neighbors are professional artists working in glass, clay, blacksmithing, wood, textiles, metals, drawing and painting, print and letterpress, photography, book arts, paper making, and other media.
 Asheville, less than an hour’s drive away, offers many opportunities to engage in arts and culture.

-AS IF is based at an intentional community called High Cove with 92 acres of forests and trails, and with a focus on arts, environment, and lifelong learning.
+AS IF is based at a community called High Cove with 92 acres of forests and trails, and with a focus on arts, environment, and lifelong learning.
 High Cove and AS IF Center have a mutually beneficial partnership.
 Community members often participate in events and social activities with AS IF Center residents and visitors, and the community’s Lodge, trails, and wild places are available for our use.

 In spring you’ll hear the sweet call of peepers and several other species of frogs.
 In summer, there are half a dozen different species of fireflies sparkling in the fields and trees.
 We have abundant salamanders, moths, native bees, dragonflies, migratory songbirds, little rodents, big deer and turkeys, coyotes, bear, lush ferns, mosses, lichens… New wildflowers pop up each week, and in season you can pick fresh ramps, brook lettuce, wild and cultivated mushrooms, and cane fruit.
 In the nearby Toe River, you can fish for trout.
 The night sky is astonishing, mica sparkles underfoot, hummingbirds and bluebirds flit around in summer, and everywhere you turn are inspiring views of the oldest mountains in the world.
 It’s a magical place.

 Read on to learn about our facilities, the local area, the natural history of our region, and local hiking trails.
 Find out how to prepare for your trip, and familiarize yourself with the map and directions.